handlebars-lang/docs/src/guide/index.md

 ::: warning

 Handlebars does not escape JavaScript strings.
-Using Handlebars in JavaScript, such as in inline event handlers, could potentially lead to cross-site scripting vulnerabilities.
+Using Handlebars to generate JavaScript, such as inline event handlers, could potentially lead to cross-site scripting vulnerabilities.

 :::